liferay/lexicon-site/src/pages/docs/patterns/loading_indicator.md

 ### Usage

-This feedback mechanism is essential for the user to understand that something is happening.
-Please remember to include it when there is a connection to a server and at the same screen shows the answer to the user.
+Use the loading indicator to inform the user that there is pending content from the server that will load where the indicator is displayed.
+Without this indicator, the user can feel lost or navigate away from the page prematurely.

-Please don’t use spinners inside buttons.
-In case you need a spinner for an action triggered by a button, place the spinner to one of the sides of the button.
+Please don’t use loading indicators inside buttons.
+If you need a loading indicator for an action triggered by a button, place the loading indicator on one of the sides of the button.

 <div class="loading-icon loading-icon-md"></div>